 Sunshine Community Brass was established in 1928, originally formed by the workers of the Sunshine Harvester Company.
 Despite their hall being destroyed by fire in 2006, they have risen from the ashes to reach the mantle of Victorian C Grade State Champions in 2012 and were subsequently elevated to B grade shortly after.

 Sunshine Community Brass is in a rebuilding phase, having sadly lost some players to university, work and other commitments.
-With Mr Wayne Bowden on board it is the perfect time to come along to an SCB rehearsal, all players are welcome.
+With Mr Wayne Bowden O.A.M. on board it is the perfect time to come along to an SCB rehearsal, all players are welcome.

 Rehearsals take place Tuesday evenings from 7:30pm, Thomas Hall, 45 Furlong Rd, North Sunshine.

 For more information call Peter on 0409 147 723